HR COVID-19 Protocols

 The University will seek to make reasonable accommodations for those employees who themselves have a disability or medical condition that impacts their ability to return to campus.
 In addition, employees who are not otherwise entitled to an accommodation may be eligible to use both paid and unpaid time off in accordance with University policy, and federal and state laws.
 Please consult with HR to review these options.
 Family Medical Leave/Temporary Disability Benefits is outlined in the University’s leave policies.
 Please contact Stefanie Miller, Director of Employee Benefits (email@example.com), for more information.
 While the University is sensitive to other circumstances, the general expectation is that we are returning to on-campus work.
 Medical and disability issues should be directed to Human Resources, through the process outlined above.
 Other special circumstances can be discussed with an employee’s direct report/supervisor.

 Employees who indicate the inability to work due to the necessity of taking care of school-aged children in the event of school closures may be eligible to use both paid and unpaid time off in accordance with University policy, and federal and state laws.
 Please consult with HR to review these options.
 Paid sick leave is described in the Employee Handbook.
 Family Medical Leave/Temporary Disability Benefits is outlined in the University’s leave policies.
 Please contact Stefanie Miller, Director of Employee Benefits (firstname.lastname@example.org), for more information.

-The University will continue to provide all employees with a face mask.
+The University will continue to provide all employees with a face mask upon request.
 Masks will be available on each campus as follows: